LuizBoas/automated-tests-react/README.md

-# bytebank-jest-and-testing-library
+# automated tests in react
-Repository focused on the study of automated tests for frontend (React) using Jest and Testing Libraries.
+Repository focused on the study of automated tests for frontend (React) using Jest, Testing Libraries and Cypress.
 Material used from [Alura](https://www.alura.com.br/).